rvantonder/bap-usage-patterns/README.md

 <img src=/images/tid_only_graph.png height=200 /><br>

-Note: here we use `Sub.to_graph`, and the appropriate types for labels.
+Note: here we use `Sub.to_graph`, and the appropriate types for labels: `tid`, as opposed to `blk` in the previous example.
 See bap documentation for why you might want this instead.

 ## Graph Library